 Located 10 km from the city centre, this suburb is developing a reputation as a hidden gem.
 The large lots offer plenty of privacy and despite being quite self-contained with shops and amenities, there’s easy access to the CBD.

 Other suburbs that are a haven for families include Attadale, Floreat, Rossmyone, Swanbourne, Menora and Mount Claremont.

 You might also like: What are the costs in buying a home?
 The upfront and hidden fees

 Perth is a popular place to rent as compared to many other major cities, your dollar can go a lot further.
 The most popular suburbs in Perth to rent include the Perth City centre and East Perth, which are known as the business hubs of the city.
-Other desirable inner city suburbs for renters include Mount Lawley, West Perth and South Perth.
-Further out of the city centre, the developing suburbs of Baldivis, suburban area of Como and beachside area of Scarborough are also popular choices for tenants.
+Other desirable inner-city suburbs for renters include Mount Lawley, West Perth and South Perth.
+Further out of the city centre, the developing suburbs of Baldivis, the suburban area of Como and the beachside area of Scarborough are also popular choices for tenants.

-If affordability is top priority, Osborne Park is currently the cheapest suburb in Perth to rent.
+If affordability is the top priority, Osborne Park is currently the cheapest suburb in Perth to rent.
 This industrial area has a median weekly rent of just $265.
 Wembley and Glendalough are other accessible options, as both have a median rent of $270.